Part B: Carbon – It's Elemental!

 Task 5: Visualizing DecompositionConsider the picture on the right.
 What will happen to the cut trees and the leaf litter over time?
 Watch this time-lapse visualization of decomposing leaf litter to find out.
 As you watch the decomposition process, think about what will happen to the biomolecules that the leaves are made of.

 Decomposition is an important carbon cycle process that takes place in both soil and in water bodies such as oceans, lakes and ponds.
 Decomposition is the opposite of the biosynthesis process.
-Whereas biosynthesis builds larger more complex molecules from smaller molecules, decomposition breaks down larger molecules into smaller molecules and individual atoms.
+Whereas biosynthesis builds larger more complex molecules from smaller molecules, decomposition breaks down larger molecules - such as plant proteins- into smaller molecules and individual atoms.

 Task 6: Visualizing Combustion and Hydrocarbons